Nick Senzel Player Props: Reds vs. Cubs

 Nick Senzel At The Plate

-- Senzel is batting .256 with six doubles, four home runs and 13 walks.
+- Senzel has six doubles, four home runs and 13 walks while batting .254.

-- Senzel has reached base via a hit in 22 games this season (of 36 played), and had multiple hits in 10 of those games.
+- Senzel has picked up a hit in 62.2% of his 37 games this season, with at least two hits in 27.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.